 If there's one thing I want to emphasize in the character department it would be the series main villains.
 When it comes to characters, this is where the show shines the brightest.
 HxH villains are extremely well-written (with the exception of the Bomber who won't apply to most of what I'll say below).
 Not only are their characterizations independently impressive, they are also distinct from one another; no two villains are the same.
 This distinctness does not only apply within the series but outside of it.
 You won't find another Hisoka, Chrollo or Ant King in any other anime.
 This is what makes HxH villains so compelling, in addition to having really impressive characterizations, they are also original.
 Although I excluded one out of the four main villains from most of what I wrote above, all HxH villains do have one thing in common.
 Each villain strikes fear into audience, the series does a good job of establishing the level of danger these characters bring to the story and our protagonists.

 However, while HxH is a great series it isn't perfect.
 The series doesn't have a strong start, it takes three episodes for show to get going.
 I've seen a lot of people drop HxH early and it sucks because the first two episodes don't capture the series at all.
 Things start to get mildly interesting in the third episode, after that, the series just gets better and better.
 HxH also suffers from occasional BGM misuse.
 There are odd sound choices for some scenes.
 Sometimes they don’t really fit, other times they don’t fit it all.
 The current arc also has minor pacing issues.
-Since this arc is being animated for the first time (it wasn't in the old series) Madhouse decided to slow down their pacing from fast to normal.
-Although Madhouse maintains a generally solid pace, I found the series consistent fast pacing to be extremely refreshing.
-Before we move on to what I believe to be the last negative in this show (inconsistencies of the 90s), I want to clarify my statement about the current arc having "a generally solid pace" in relation to the "slowed down pacing" of the Chimera Ant arc climax (dubbed by fans as the palace invasion).
+Since this arc is being animated for the first time (it wasn't in the old series) Madhouse decided to slow down their pacing from fast to normal, with a few scenes here and there being dragged out.
+Although despite these occasional slip-ups, Madhouse manages to maintain a generally solid pace.
+Still, I found the series' fast pacing to be extremely refreshing and I would have preferred it stayed that way.
+Now, before I move on to what I believe to be the last negative in this show (inconsistencies of the 90s), I want to clarify my statement about the current arc having "a generally solid pace" in relation to the "slowed down pacing" of the Chimera Ant arc climax (dubbed by fans as the palace invasion).
 After episode 110, the invasion begins and the pacing (in narrative time) slows down because of two reasons.
 One, the storytelling becomes a lot more complex.
 Many different things are happening at the same time and episodes frequently shift from one scene to another.
 Due to this, there are many scenes (fights, conversations, etc) that aren't resolved in one go.
 Although this greatly increases the suspense it could also make viewers anxious to see everything resolved (since the show is still on-going).
-Two, narration begins to play a huge role in episodes in order to pack in a whole level of depth into the story and increase dramatic tension.
+Two, narration begins to play a huge role in episodes in order to pack a whole level of depth into the story and increase dramatic tension.
 Rather than a high octane "action fest" people would expect from a shonen arc climax, the palace invasion takes a psychological heavy route which in combination with the narration slows down the pace considerably.
 Due to these two points, the pacing slows down in the sense that episodes begin to cover a lot less in terms of narrative time.
-However despite this slowed down pace, the pacing of episodes remain generally solid.
-With the exception of episodes 113 and 115 which were dragged out in order to start episode 116 at a very important scene (Madhouse wanted to have their best team handle it) the pacing has been generally solid in the sense that episodes are adapting a good amount of chapters per episode.
-The duration of scenes are just right, nothing significant is rushed or omitted and scenes aren't dragged out.
+However, despite this slowed down pace, the pacing of episodes remain generally solid.
+With the exception of episodes 113 and 115 which were dragged out in order to start episode 116 at a very important scene (Madhouse wanted to have their best team handle it) episodes are adapting a good amount of chapters per episode.
+The duration of scenes are just right, nothing significant is rushed or omitted and scenes aren't dragged out for the most part.

 Heads up to people looking for action: